saieva/saieva.github.io/about.markdown

 Scrum, Extreme Programming, and Lean.
 I can fill an interim leadership role for your most important application and IT initiatives as a CIO or CTO.

-If you're looking for someone to bring simplicity, repeatable predictability, and long-term regularity to your most difficult technology initiatives, contact me on [LinkedIn][SaievaLinkedInURL].
+If you're looking for someone to bring simplicity, predictability, and long-term regularity to your most difficult technology initiatives, contact me on [LinkedIn][SaievaLinkedInURL].

 Regards,